Writing Plan Phases

 The Dental Hygiene faculty generated the following list in response to the question, “What characterizes academic and professional communication in this discipline?"

-Effective writing in dental hygiene is organized and follows both a clear process of recording data, analysis, and reaching conclusions.
+Effective writing in dental hygiene is organized and follows a clear process of recording data, analysis, and reaching conclusions.
 It should provide evidence of a logical sequence of ideas, follow a step-by-step process in casework, and draw conclusions based on the best available data.
-In clinical contexts, this implies the creation of detailed SOAP notes (subjective observational data and narrative, objective laboratory, measurement and research data, assessment based on those data leading to a diagnosis, and a plan to treat underlying conditions, mitigate symptoms, and to refer to dental specialists as is appropriate).
-Such SOAP notes require both depth and specificity and should accurately describe the hygienist's interaction with the patient.
-In research contexts, the writing should follow standards of effective and thorough research and information seeking, should synthesize and draw conclusions from the best available evidence, and should be documented precisely using the National Library of Medicine (NLM) documentation.
+In clinical contexts, this implies the creation of detailed SOAP notes (subjective observational data and narrative, objective laboratory, measurement, and research data, assessment based on those data leading to a diagnosis, and a plan to treat underlying conditions, mitigate symptoms, and to refer to dental specialists as is appropriate).
+Such SOAP notes require depth and specificity and should accurately describe the hygienist's interaction with the patient.
+In research contexts, the writing should follow standards of effective and thorough research and information seeking, synthesize and draw conclusions from the best available evidence, and be documented precisely using the National Library of Medicine (NLM) documentation.
 In each case, writers should tell a story with data and provide evidence of critical thinking.

 Finally, reflective writing is an important component of dental hygiene pedagogy.
 Students should accurately describe their experiences, consider them in light of best practices, and use reflection to propel ongoing professional development and improvement.